 Monopods that come with wrist straps are popular as well with many photographers.
 Personally I have never used one.
 I either strap my monopod to my camera bag or use it as a walking stick.

-Monopods are also extremely valuable for shooting videos whether you are using your cell phone camera, a point and shoot, a DSLR or even a dedicated camcorder.
+Monopods are undervalued as accessories for both still photos and videos.
+Monopods are good for supporting your camera and lens, giving you several benefits.
+They're also very valuable for shooting videos whether you are using your cell phone camera, a point and shoot, a DSLR or even a dedicated camcorder.

 Is there anything more annoying than watching a video that bounces around and either causes confusion or gives you a headache or motion sickness.

 Monopod accessories valuable a nice additional piece of equipment to buy if you have the funds to spend.
-Another possibility to consider is getting a design that is good for video and digital photography, the video monopod.
-Shoot more photos!
-Watch less TV.
+They can assist you in improving your photography and video and they can make the whole experience more enjoyable.